Aantrreksh/sql-query/sqlref/sql_reference.md

 |--------|
 |D01     |
 |D02     |
-{: caption="Table 43.
-Query result for example: all department names that do not start with letter C." caption-side="bottom"}
+{: caption="Query result for example: all department names that do not start with letter C." caption-side="bottom"}

 ##### `RLIKE` examples
 {: #rlike-examples}